jayasava/Titanic-Data-Analysis-Using-Map-Reduce/README.md

 EmbarkNumber

 Input file is Comma separated file.
-## 2. Finding Average age of people with gender who died.
+## Case 1 :Finding Average age of people with gender who died.
 Total Number of columns in the Dataset is 12 and minimum 6 columns should be present to be considered for the analysis
 ### Mapper Logic:
 #### Output Key : Gender | Output Value : Age |